The History of NWFC

 The initial directors of the USCFC were Colleen Olney, Chuck Richards, Sharon Krogh, Doris Posedel, Bernard McGovern, Betty Santelli, and Fred Thorsen.
 Suzanne Marx (née Brown) and Derek A. Holeman worked for the foundation.

-Around this time the school incorporated to become a non-profit called The Salle Auriol Fencing Club (SAFC).
-Susan Badders, Suzanne Marx, and Michael McGowan incorporated the club, and Robert Marx, Anne Klinger, Sana Via, JoAnne Deazley and Susan Badders comprised the first board of directors.
+In 1985, the school incorporated to become a non-profit called The Salle Auriol Fencing Club (SAFC).
+Susan Badders, Suzanne Marx, and Michael McGowan incorporated the club, and Robert Marx, Anne Klinger, Sana Via, JoAnne Deazley, and Susan Badders comprised the first board of directors.

 It’s reputation well established in the world of fencing, the SAFC worked with Une Touché de Portland (UTDP), a benefit corporation and qualified amateur sports organization.
 The goal of UTDP was to continue the work Yves Auriol’s Portland Project began by supporting fencing athletes and organizations, allowing them to train with SAFC’s best and make use of the facilities the SAFC could provide.
 The UTDP also provided individual grants to athletes vying for placement on international teams.